 Mentor programme recipient Kitty Brown, Reo Pepi

-The programme is aimed at business owners and heads of publishing houses in trade and educational publishing who may be:
+1. Business owners and heads of publishing houses in trade and educational publishing who may be:

-- without access to on-job development, or
+- without access to on-the-job development, or

 - lacking skill in a particular area such as finance, business strategy, publishing list development, or